wentingzz/Notes/CS Notes/Design Patterns.md

   <summary>Singleton</summary>

   - only one object accessible globally
-  - Singleton's constructor/destructor should always be private to prevent direct construction/desctruction calls with the `new`/`delete` operator
+  - Implementation: Singleton's constructor/destructor should always be private to prevent direct construction/desctruction calls with the `new`/`delete` operator
   ```cpp
   class Singleton {
   private: